aaronshunter/public/teleprompter/teleprompter.md

 * * *
 ## ADDITIONAL (AUDIO) EQUIPMENT
 With the majority of the equipment covered, I wanted to share some additional equipment I use that others have asked me about.
-My microphone is built using a wireless mic system (DJI) and an earhook mic.
+My microphone is built using a wireless mic system (DJI) and an earhook mic - keep in mind this mic combo will require a TRS to TRRS adapter (linked below).
 Getting the microphone capsule closer to your mouth is helpful to improve audio quality (most times) and the earhook mic does a good job accomplishing this.
 In addition to the mic, I use Bose QuietComfort over the ear headphones.
 They really are comfortable, and great for travel too.
 Here's a list, with links, for each.

+If I'm not using my Bose QC45 headphones and earhook mic, you can find me using my PowerDeWise Lav Mic clipped to my shirt.
+The lav mic gets plugged into my DJI wireless mic (without the need of an adapter).
+I'm pretty pleased with the sound quality of the lav mic and there doesn't seem to be any audio interference.
+It's a keeper and I've added it to my kit!

 **WIRELESS MIC**
 DJI Mic (2 TX + 1 RX + Charging Case), Wireless Lavalier Microphone